boostorg/stl_interfaces/README.md

 # iterator_facade

 An updated C++20-friendly version of the iterator_facade part of Boost.Iterator, targeting standardization.
+This library requires at least C++14.

 In short, if you need to write an iterator, iterator_facade turns this: